Mixed Berry Ice Cream

 Ingredients and substitutes

-- Whipping cream - The higher the fat, the creamier your ice cream.
-I use 38% fat content in my whipping cream.
+- Whipping cream – The higher the fat, the creamier your ice cream.
+I use whipping cream with 38% fat.

-- Condensed milk - Condensed milk is sweetened which is why we do not add any additional sugar.
+- Condensed milk – Condensed milk is sweetened, so we do not add any additional sugar.
 You can use homemade condensed milk as well.

-- Mixed berries - whether you use fresh or frozen make sure to crush the berries.
+- Mixed berries – Whether you use fresh or frozen, make sure to crush them.
 It adds flavor, texture, and color.

-- In the bowl of a stand mixer with the whisk attachment whip the whipping cream until almost stiff peaks.
+- In the bowl of a stand mixer with the whisk attachment, whip the whipping cream and sour cream until soft peaks.

 - Pour into an ice cream storage container and freeze for at least 4 hours or overnight.